smfaizalkhan/Ethreum/README.md

 		};

-         Command to deploy is truffle migrate
+   e)  Command to deploy is "truffle migrate"